ajmandourah/Mumble-docker/Readme.md

 ```

 Replace ```YOUR_PATH ``` with your absolute directories path that you have created earlier.

+The container will now start automatically on boot.

+### Restoring your backup files

+If you have already the config files for mumble and the database you can put them in the folder your specefied for the mumble volume above. make sure to change the path for both the log and the sqlite database in the ini file to "/mumble/mumble-server.log" for the log and "/mumble/mumble-server.sqlite" for the database

 ## Todo
 * create a systemd file for the bot reconnect to the server if something is wrong.